 Most news sites and blogs display links to other articles.
-In this example, it is displaying the most popular articles on the site, but some websites will display articles that are related to the one you're reading.
+In this example, it's displaying popular recent news stories, but some websites will display articles that are related to the one you're reading.

 Most of the time, the main content is the most relevant part of the page.
 In fact, you can often just read the main content and ignore everything else.
 The main content may be an article, recipe, video, photo, or something else.

 If you're viewing a webpage on a mobile device such as a smartphone or tablet, you may notice that it has a simpler layout.
-This is because many sites now have mobile versions that are optimized for smaller screens.
-The website will automatically detect what type of device you're using, and it will display the version that is best suited for that device.
+This is because many sites have mobile versions that are optimized for smaller screens.
+The website will automatically detect what type of device you're using, and it will display the version that's best suited for that device.

-The example below shows the same webpage we looked at above, except it is viewed on an iPhone.
+The example below shows the same webpage we looked at above, except it's viewed on an iPhone.
 The header is now much smaller to make room for the main content (although the mobile site will require a lot more scrolling to read the article).
-You may also notice that the web address starts with m.infoworld.com—the "m" is used by many websites to show that you're viewing the mobile version.

 When you're reading a book, you might start at the top of the page and read every word until you get to the bottom.
 But with a webpage, this usually isn't the best way to read.
-Because webpages have a lot of information you don't need, your job is to find the relevant information without getting distracted by all of the other information.
+Because webpages have a lot of information you don't need, your job is to find the relevant information without getting distracted by everything else.